pogo85/Learning-Algorithms/README.md

 # Learning-Algorithms
-Implementation of different algorithms using simple datasets
+Implementation of different machine learning algorithms using simple datasets